MikeAvgeros/code-with-mike/README.md

     - Clicked the View button to launch this project's app.
 You can view the live site [here](https://codewithmike.herokuapp.com/).

     - The deployed site on Heroku will get updated automatically with any new commits to the master branch in the GitHub repo.

+    - Created an AWS account.
+Created and configured a publically accessed S3 bucket in order to host my media files.

   - ### **Run the project locally**